ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 </figure>

-Inserting data into a single table is not super parallelizable so it looks like performance plateaus after 16 workers.
-But can the 800k inserts/sec rate into a regular table with 16 workers actually be sustained?
-I ran this benchmark with 31 days worth of ERA5 data (~772 million rows) and saw an overall insert rate of ~325k inserts/sec so it seems that the sustained rate is quite a bit lower.[^why-no-plot]
+Inserting data into a single table is not super parallelizable so it looks like performance generally plateaus after 16 workers.[^better-parallel-benchmark]

-[^why-no-plot]: I probably should have run the parallel `copy` benchmarks using more rows to measure a sustained rate.
+[^better-parallel-benchmark]: I probably should have run the parallel `copy` benchmarks using more rows to measure a better sustained rate.
 I wish there was an easy way to keep track of the total number of rows when inserting many rows in parallel but querying the row count seems very slow as Postgres is busy.
 I guess I could log a timestamp every time a worker inserted a batch of rows.
+Also wish I repeated this benchmark but it takes quite a while to run.

 # Tools